Parthjhaveri/odd-space/README.md

 # odd-space

-An Website that highlights oddities, conundrums and bizarre phenomenon of the cosmos
+####An Website that highlights oddities, conundrums and bizarre phenomenon of the cosmos

+### Tech Stack:
+- React JS
+- Express JS